 11. Knee-high socks

 *sigh* Clueless was, like, our '90s movie style bible and, whatever Cher wore, we wore…even if it looked a bit ridiculous for shopping with your dad.

 Damon Albarn (swoon) pretty much created the need for obscenely tight sports tees and Adidas Sambas.

 Hands up who didn’t own, or aim to own a Kangol hat?
 You know who you are.
 Then there was the Bez bucket, and the Blossom-style velvet floppy style…pinned up at the front, and accessorized with a ridiculously large fake daisy.

-From thick velvet Victoriana style, to those weird plastic twisty things, every teenage 90s girl owned a choker.
-The cool high-school girls rocked ones with ying yang symbols, and we coveted them from the far end of the playground.
+From thick velvet Victoriana style, to those weird plastic twisty things, every teenage '90s girl owned a choker.
+The cool high-school girls rocked ones with yin and yang symbols, and we coveted them from the far end of the playground.

 17. A Baby-G